mixxxdj/manual/source/chapters/user_interface.rst

   listen to the track in your headphones.

 **Gain Knob**
-  Allows you to adjust the volume of the track.
+  Allows you to adjust the gain of the track.

 **VU Meter**
   Shows the level of the signal and can be adjusted with the Gain knob.